silver-hornet/silver-hornet.github.io/_posts/2020-09-12-prototype-text-101-adventure.md

 This is a very lean prototype with no actual story.
 It only contains 60 lines of code.
 Even if the prototype contained more rooms, and more choices per room, it would still only contain 60 lines of code.
 How is that possible?

-It’s all thanks to Scriptable Objects.
+It’s all thanks to ScriptableObjects.
 This was the first time I have used them.
-Scriptable Objects are a special class of their own, and are useful for storing data such as the rooms in this game.
+ScriptableObjects are a special class of their own, and are useful for storing data such as the rooms in this game.
 From Unity’s documentation:

 > A ScriptableObject is a data container that you can use to save large amounts of data, independent of class instances.
 One of the main use cases for ScriptableObjects is to reduce your Project’s memory usage by avoiding copies of values.
 This is useful if your Project has a Prefab that stores unchanging data in attached MonoBehaviour scripts.